adamsjoe/assignment219000170/README.md

 ## Structure

 The starting point for this assignment was the 'create-react-app' package.
-This created a basic project which was then customised.
+This script created a basic project which was then customised.
 Many of these changes were created within the "src" folder, but a few were outwith this folder.

 #### Non "src" changes

 * Added a 404.html file.
-It was discovered that firebase will automatically serve the file called 404.html if the user attempts to navigate to a page that does not exist.
+It was discovered that firebase will automatically serve any file called 404.html if the user attempts to navigate to a page that does not exist.
 This file must be present in the "public" directory.
 This was, essentially, "free" functionality requiring nothing more than creating a file.
-No routes had to be added and the 404 was added.
+No routes had to be added, just the 404.html file.
 It was not asked for in the assignment, but it was felt that as this was a spike, the chances of users thinking the application was ready was high, so the 404 was a "safety net" to avoid any embarrassing blank screens.
 An image of the 404 page is shown below (however the 404 is animated.)
   ![Image](readmeImages/404.png)
 * The favicon was changed from the default react image to the university logo.
-This was again not requested, but it was felt that making this small change made this look a little more polished - and less like a hacked-together spike.
+This was again not requested, but it was felt that making this small change made the application look a little more polished and less like a hacked-together spike.
 * The index.html had the title changed as well as included the font-awesome library - the font-awesome library was used for the chat icon as well as the file upload button (more on that later.)

 #### "src" changes